pagefaultcc/minecraftseeker/README.md

-# ServerSeeker
+# MinecraftSeeker

-ServerSeeker is a high-performance multi-threaded scanner for Minecraft servers.
+MinecraftSeeker is a high-performance multi-threaded scanner for Minecraft servers.
 It scans a list of target IPs, pings each server using the Minecraft server list ping protocol, checks for online players, provides real-time progress metrics (masscan-style), serves an HTTP monitoring API, and exports discovered servers to JSON/text files or a PostgreSQL database.

 The main use case for this tool is **sniping** — finding servers with active players as quickly as possible.